We ask our feet to support us through thick and thin; so we sought out an expert to ask how we can take the best care of them in return.

 So explain how your practice at Chelsea Foot and Ankle actually works.

 We’re about to go into our fifteenth year and little over two years ago, Dr. Michael Collins (pictured, above, left) joined our practice and has been a really amazing addition to our practice.
 It was important for me to hire another LGBT physician/surgeon like Dr. Collins because I feel that it’s important for us to be able to mentor people within our own community.
 He is thriving in our practice, our clients really love him.
 He brings in critical expertise in ankle and rear foot surgery which is really tricky.
-He did one of the most prestigious programs for his training here in New York and was also an openly gay man during his training.More Hot Stories
+He did one of the most prestigious programs for his training here in New York and was also an openly gay man during his training.Find LGBTQ-Friendly Resources

 - Finding a Great LGBT-Friendly Therapist or Counselor in NYC